Mark Sisco, M.D.

 Tuesday–Friday: 8:30 a.m.–5 p.m.

-Explant surgery is a safe and effective way to remove breast implants, whether you are experiencing complications or have simply had a change of heart, breast implant removal surgery offers a safe and effective way to remove your breast implants.
-Each woman’s reason for removing her implants is unique, and each case requires an equally unique approach.
-At my cosmetic surgery practice near Arlington Heights, I perform multiple breast implant removal techniques to accommodate as many different cases as possible.
-Choosing the right method for each person requires open communication, a trusting partnership with my patients, and an experienced eye for several contributing factors.
+Explant surgery is a safe and effective way to remove breast implants, whether you are experiencing complications or have simply had a change of heart.
+The reasons why women choose to have their implants removed are unique to each individual, and so is the approach to explant surgery.
+At my At my cosmetic surgery practice near Arlington Heights, I perform a variety of explant techniques to accommodate as many different cases as possible.
+The right method for each person is chosen through open communication, trust, and an experienced eye for several contributing factors.

 If you are considering breast implant removal, this blog post is for you.
 It covers a few of the most common approaches to the surgery and the unique benefits each of them offers.